whtsky/Catsup/README.md

 ##Settings

 The default settings file is at `~/.catsuprc`, you can specific it by passing `--settings=/path/to/settings` when executing `python -m catsup.app <server/deploy/webhook>`
+For sample usage, just copy and rename config.py to ~/.catsuprc and modify it as you like.

 ##Run
 ```bash